numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 variables and can therefore solves by applying :math:`D` consecutive one-dimensional optimizations along the coordinate axes while keeping the other variables fixed.
-Consequently, *non-separable* problems must be considered much more diffiult and most of the proposed benchmark functions are designed being non-separable.
+Consequently, *non-separable* problems must be considered much more difficult and most of the proposed benchmark functions are designed being non-separable.
 The typical well-established technique to generate non-separable functions from separable ones is the application of a rotation matrix